Merlin2098/HR-Data-Lakehouse/docs/implementation.md

 - Local pipeline implemented and validated end to end
 - AWS-oriented runtime path implemented in code
 - Terraform expanded from phase-1 minimal infra to an AWS-style MVP definition
-- Terraform has not been validated or applied from this session
+- The main AWS execution path has been validated functionally
-- AWS execution has not been validated yet
+- CI/CD automation, remote backend, and stronger deployment ergonomics are still partial

-This means the repository is ahead in implementation design, but AWS deployment and runtime verification are still pending.
+This means the repository has moved beyond implementation-only design: the main AWS path works, but operational maturity is still incomplete.

 ---